neondatabase/website/content/docs/guides/neon-authorize.md

 This policy enforces that a user can only view their own `todos`.
 Here's how each component works together.

-### The role of the Neon Proxy
+### What Neon does for you

-When a request is made, the Neon Proxy validates the JWT by checking its signature and expiration date against the public keys.
-Once validated, the Neon Proxy extracts the `user_id` from the JWT's claims and forwards it to the database session, making it available within Postgres.
+When your application makes a request, Neon validates the JWT by checking its signature and expiration date against the public keys.
+Once validated, Neon extracts the `user_id` from the JWT and uses it in the datasbase session, making it accessible for RLS.

 ### How the `pg_session_jwt` extension works

-The **pg_session_jwt** extension makes the extracted user ID accessible within your SQL queries and RLS policies:
+The **pg_session_jwt** extension enables RLS policies to verify user identity directly within SQL queries:

 ```typescript
 using: sql`(select auth.user_id() = user_id)`,